Heating & Cooling

 Heat pump water heaters (HPWHs)

-“Shifting from an old and inefficient furnace or boiler to an air-source heat pump generates significant energy-cost savings because the electric option is up to 400 percent more efficient than its fossil-fuel counterpart.”
+• “Shifting from an old and inefficient furnace or boiler to an air-source heat pump generates significant energy-cost savings because the electric option is up to 400 percent more efficient than its fossil-fuel counterpart.”
 Source

-Heat pump water heaters produce hot water by moving heat in the air to water in the tank.
+• Heat pump water heaters produce hot water by moving heat in the air to water in the tank.

 Insulating hot water pipes is very advantageous.

-2. Energy efficiency
+1. Energy efficiency

 • Insulating hot water pipes can reduce heat loss, so your water heater won’t have to work as hard to maintain a consistent temperature.
+It can increase water temperature by 2°F–4°F compared to uninsulated pipes.
 This can result in energy savings and lower utility bills.

-3. Faster hot water delivery
+2. Faster hot water delivery

-• Insulated pipes can help reduce the time it takes for hot water to reach your faucets and showerheads, which can be especially helpful in larger homes.
+• Insulated pipes can help reduce the time it takes for hot water to reach your faucets and shower heads, which can be especially helpful in larger homes.
 This means you don’t have to wait as long for hot water, again saving water and costs.

-4. Reduced risk of pipe freezing
+3. Reduced risk of pipe freezing

 • Insulation can help prevent hot water pipes from freezing during cold weather, saving you the stress of dealing with burst pipes and water damage.